|Nutritional Guidelines (per serving)|

-No-Bake Cool Whip cheesecakes are not only super easy to make, but also totally adorable!
+No-bake Cool Whip cheesecakes are not only super easy to make, but also totally adorable.
 No one will know that you didn't spend hours baking these little cheesecakes.
-They use only six ingredients if you don't make your own crust.
+They use only six ingredients— if you don't make your own graham cracker crust.

-They're rich and fluffy all at the same time... the perfect decadent, yet cool summer dessert.
-We topped them with fresh summer berries, but you can top them with whatever fruit you like.
-Make them ahead of time, to cut down on prep the day you are serving.
+They're rich and fluffy all at the same time and, thanks to the lack of baking part, make for the perfect decadent yet refreshing summer dessert.
+Top them with fresh summer berries, but you can top them with whatever fruit you like.
+Make them ahead of time and store them in the fridge to cut down on prep the day you are serving.

 Gather your ingredients.